License agreement for the use of the MailUp Platform

 9. ANNEX A - Data Processing Agreement (DPA)

-MailUp S.p.A., with registered office in Milan (MI), Tax ID and VAT no. 09480090159, in the person of its acting Legal Representative (“MailUp” or the “Processor”) and the Client, in the person of its acting Legal Representative (the “Controller or Client”) have entered into a license agreement for the use of “Software As A Service” for the delivery of marketing transnational communications and for Processor Services involving the processing of personal data (hereinafter, as periodically amended or updated, simply the “Agreement”).
+MailUp S.p.A., with registered office in Milan (MI), Tax ID and VAT no. 09480090159, in the person of its acting Legal Representative (“MailUp” or the “Data Processor”) and the Client, in the person of its acting Legal Representative (the “Data Controller” or ”Client”) have entered into a license agreement for the use of “Software As A Service” for the delivery of marketing transnational communications and for Processor Services involving the processing of personal data (hereinafter, as periodically amended or updated, simply the “Agreement”).
+This Data Processing Agreement (including its annexes, “Data Processing Agreement”) contains the provisions of Article 28 GDPR as interpreted by the European Data Protection Board in Opinion 14/2019.

 The Data Processing Agreement is entered into between MailUp and the Client and supplements the Agreement.
-The Data Processing Agreement will be effective and supersede any other previously applicable agreement between the parties relating to the same subject matter (including any amendment or addendum to the processing of data relating to the Processor Services), from the Date of Effect and for the entire Period.
+The Data Processing Agreement will be effective and supersede any other previously applicable agreement between the parties relating to the same subject matter (including any amendment or addendum to the processing of data relating to the Processor Services), from the Effective Date and for the entire Period.

-If you are entering into this Data Processing Agreement on behalf of the Client, you guarantee that: (a) you have full legal authority to bind the Client to this Data Processing Agreement; and (b) you agree on behalf of the Client, to this Data Processing Agreement.
+If you are entering into this Data Processing Agreement on behalf of the Client, you warrant that: (a) you have full legal authority to bind the Client to this Data Processing Agreement; and (b) you agree on behalf of the Client, to this Data Processing Agreement.
 If you do not have the legal authority to bind the Client, please do not sign this Data Processing Agreement and pass it on to the competent representative.

 1. Preamble